Buy the publication, eBook, in the Roda e Cruz Collection (Amazon)

 The First Object Should Grant the Moral Right to Teach

-The Second Object: the Appropriate Way for the Spreading of the Message
+The Second Object: Appropriate Way for the Spreading of the Message

 The Comparative Method: from the Known to the Unknown